Cuboideb/angbandroid/README.md

 Profiles are designed to play with different characters.
 Each profile has its own savefile name and more importantly, its own keymaps.

 Some variants of Angband are included in the port: FrogComposband, FAangband, Sil-Q and NPPAngband.
 They are accessed from the Preferences.
 Using a different profile for each variant/character is adviced.

+To save time, in the quick settings menu there is an item to "Import" keymaps and buttons from another profile.

 ### Input methods